gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 ![Proposal](/examples/images/2023-07-proposals-contracts/proposal-template.png)

 Finally, we need to add a formula column that will create our unique proposals.
 This formula column will combine the template formatting we just created with our project-specifc data.
-Add a new column to the `Projects` table with the following formula;
+Add a new column to the `Projects` table with the following formula:
 ```
 # Finds all data associated with this record
 class Find_Data(dict):